-If you are interested in applying for the Tru Grant, please contact AEllis@wc.edu.
+If you are interested in applying for the Tru Grant, please contact HGillespie@wc.edu to be added to the list.

 Funding will not be determined until accepted into the program.

 Those using funding from the military will need to contact Tammy Peters at TPeters@wc.edu or call (817) 598- 6243.
 Please keep in mind this program does not meet the requirements of a full-time student.